davidemecugni/CompilerMZ/README.md

   - Print a variable
   - Print a string
   - Print a number
+- Read :reader:
+  - Read a number
+  - Store the number in a variable

 ## Inner workings :gear:
 To compile the .mz file, the steps made by the compiler are: